pfdubois/BridgeBidding/source/InterestingGadgets.rst

 There are more complicated agreements about follow-ups, but that's the basics.

+.. _Wolff:

 Wolff Signoff
 -------------

 .. index::
    pair:convention;Wolff Signoff

 After the auction starts 1m - 1M - 2N, opener is showing 18-19 points.
-As we have
+As we
-seen, New Minor Forcing is available to optimists looking to get to the right game.
+have seen, :ref:`New Minor Forcing <NMF>` is available to optimists looking to get to the right game.
 Wolff is for pessimists, who are worried about signing off when they don't have the values for game.
-This allows for more light 1M bids but it is incompatible with NMF.
+It lets you make that 1M bid a little lighter.

 With Wolff, 3♣!(Wolff relay to 3♦) allows responder to place the contract.
-There are some subtleties to it, which I leave for your own research if interested.
+Full descriptions are available on bridge sites.
+However, consider instead Marc Smith's version of it, which I call :ref:`TWNFM over 2N <NMF2>`.

 Response Swapping Over Black Overcalls
 --------------------------------------